Podcast Launch Program FAQ Page

 What podcast directories do you submit my show to?

-iTunes, Stitcher and Google Play.
-There are a many others, and we can often set up your podcast to auto-distribute to other platforms like Youtube, but we’ve found that for our clients, 75% of their downloads inevitably come from iTunes with the remaining 25% coming from directly on their website, Stitcher & Google Play.
-We’ll happily submit your show to additional directories at your request!
+*Note* This changes frequently, but we currently submit podcasts to iTunes, Stitcher, Google Play Music, Spotify, TuneIn and iHeart Radio.
+There are a many others, and we can often set up your podcast to auto-distribute to other platforms like Youtube, but we’ve found that for our clients, most of their downloads inevitably come from iTunes with the remaining downloads coming from directly on their website and the platforms listed above.